 In the US, both boys and girls are recommended to receive the vaccine at age 11-12, but uptake is dangerously low with only 37.6% of girls and 13.9% of boys age 13 to 17 receiving the full 3 doses of the vaccine in 2007-2013.
 The President’s Cancer Panel stated that “the Centers for Disease Control and Prevention (CDC) estimates that increasing HPV vaccination rates from current levels to 80 percent would prevent an additional 53,000 future cervical cancer cases in the United States among girls who now are 12 years old or younger over the course of their lifetimes.
 Thousands of cases of other HPV-associated cancers in the U.S. also likely would be prevented within the same timeframe.
 A growing proportion of these cancers—most notably, oropharyngeal cancers—will occur in males, who currently are vaccinated at very low rates.”

 Michael Douglas and City Council speaker, Melissa Mark-Viverito, have bravely stood up and announced their personal battles with HPV.
 There is no medical treatment for HPV once it is contracted, but we can prevent it and end HPV.
 Standard screening protocols only exist for the prevention of cervical cancer.

 Ms. Almada added, “We need to add HPV to the list of smallpox, polio and other prevented viruses, but this can only be done by immunizing our children – let’s hope the announcement makes a sustained change to the way we view HPV.”

-Justine, Tristan and Camille Almada founded the HPV and Anal Cancer Foundation in July 2010, three months after their mother, Paulette Isabel Crowther, died of Stage IV HPV-related anal cancer.
+Justine, Tristan and Camille Almada founded the Anal Cancer Foundation in July 2010, three months after their mother, Paulette Isabel Crowther, died of Stage IV HPV-related anal cancer.